Q: HELP! MY MIND IS ALL OVER THE PLACE!

 Normally I would suggest a regular dose of the ten minute Mindful Breathing Meditation as the answer to training a monkey mind.
 You will find some good apps and audios listed at the end of this post, in case you are able to blend a ten minute meditation spot into your crowded day.

 In the meantime, start with ‘INFORMAL PRACTICE’.
 That is, mindfulness OFF the meditation cushion.
-Using the activities of daily life to train your mindfulness muscle.
+Use the activities of daily life to train your mindfulness muscle.

 Set a timer for five minutes when playing with the little ones.
 It doesn’t take much to be lured away by your facebook feed, by a magazine, anything but Bob the Builder for the thousandth time.